 - Worldwide Threat: Combat spans the globe as the XCOM team engages in over 70 unique missions, interacting and negotiating with governments around the world.

 Release date: 16 June 2014

 Developed by: Goldhawk Interactive

-Another turn-based science fiction inspired by the glorious UFO: Enemy Unknown.
+Another turn-based science fiction inspired by games like X-Com.
 In the game, we will dress as a secret organization called precisely Xenonauts, formed by governments around the world to counter a sudden alien threat.
-In this title, we find all the elements that have distinguished the genre, with some peculiarities, such as the ability to shoot down UFO using up to 3 fighters, the presence of friends NPC during the battles and different objectives of victory not limited to the simple “eliminates all aliens ”
+In this title, we find all the elements that have distinguished the genre, with some peculiarities, such as the ability to shoot down UFO using up to 3 fighters, the presence of friends NPC during the battles and different objectives of victory not limited to the simple “eliminates all aliens “

 - Ground Combat: Xenonauts delivers tense turn-based combat across realistic, varied and fully-destructible battlefields, against almost fifty different variants of enemies.
 Missions range from capturing crashed UFOs or alien bases to defending cities (or even Xenonaut facilities) against alien attack.
 You’ll experience the chill of encountering a new alien for the first time and the joys of test-firing a new weapon for the first time.
 Deeply asymmetric combat keeps the battles interesting – after all, you’re fighting intergalactic invaders with 1970’s ballistic technology!